 “Take whiskey.
 Why do some people chose Jack Daniel’s, while others choose Grand Dad or Taylor?
 Have they tried all three and compared the taste?
 Don’t make me laugh.
 The reality is that these three brands have different images which appeal to different kinds of people.
 It isn’t the whiskey they choose, it’s the image.
 The brand image is 90 per cent of what the distiller has to sell.”

 © David Ogilvy, “Ogilvy on Advertising”

 As technology and AI gets better and better, more services providing cheap, quick and automated branding tools come online.
-While these services can only make something similar to real brand identity, many self-starting entrepreneurs tend to neglect the importance of their company’s image being unique and outstanding, seeking cheap, low-quality solutions that will inevitably damage them in the long run.
+While these services can only make something similar to real brand identity, many self-starting entrepreneurs tend to neglect why corporate branding is important, seeking cheap, low-quality solutions that will inevitably damage them in the long run.
 When a young company enters the market and has a cheap, “standardized“ look, it immediately falls into the grey area of companies fighting over every client that’s left after the real brands.

-This begs a conclusion – one should never neglect the importance of brand creation at an early stage of a company’s development to ensure the long-term prosperity of the business.
+This begs a conclusion – one should never neglect the importance of getting a brand at an early stage of a company’s development to ensure the long-term prosperity of the business.

 Among good examples of brands that were able to adapt in accordance with visual requirements are Google, McDonald’s, Nike and others.

 Another example is “Old Spice” that was forced to adapt to the change in its customer portrait – as it started to lose the younger customers because its branding appealed to the older segments of customers.
 As it began to rebrand, the company has launched an ad campaign which, with unique and reckless humour, has conveyed the message that using their product is a sign of leadership and confidence.